vesuxyz/docs/blog/2024-12-05-pools-page-live/index.md

 ### Why Create Your Own Pool?

 As the only neutral lending protocol on Starknet, Vesu serves as the ultimate launchpad for its thriving ecosystem.
-Unlock new possibilities:
+Here’s what you can achieve:

 - **Add Utility to Your Token**: Let your community earn yield or use your token as collateral.
 - **Innovate and Experiment**: Launch markets for untapped assets, tailor liquidations or oracles, and fine-tune risk strategies.